-Purity Coffee: This is the brand I drink every day.
+Purity Coffee: This is the brand I drink almost every time I have coffee.
 As

 hesitant scared as I was to add coffee back into my diet considering how acidic people always say it is, I was surprised by how little my system seems to react to Purity.

 The brand was originally started by a husband in search of answers to his wife's own health ailments.
 Purity's organic green coffee is rigorously tested for mold, pesticides, and Ochratoxin A (which may cause kidney damage), and then roasted & shipped within 48 hours of each order.